keyper-labs/palmera-module-sdk/README.md

 ### 2. Prepare your Safe

-You need to enable Palmera module and set Palmera Guard in order to create a new organization in Palmera
+You need to enable the Palmera module and set the Palmera Guard in order to create a new organization in Palmera.

 ```js
 const tx = await palmeraSDK.setUpSafeTx()